 - For a knife ground on one side, follow the above instructions for sharpening bypass tools on one side.

 - For a knife ground on both sides, determine the original angle of grinding and imitate this angle as closely as possible, then sharpen on both sides in a circular motion along the blade and back using the whole abrasive area.

-How to sharpen scissors with a Darlac tool sharpener
+How to sharpen scissors with a Darlac Fine Grade Diamond Sharpener